smarisolsanchez/smarisolsanchez/README.md

 <br />

 Hi,I'm Marisol Sanchez🙌, a student at the University of Pennsylvania, interested in Data Science as well as Data & Software Engineering.
-Apart from that I love getting involved in Kaggle competitions and Problem Solving.❤✌
+Apart from that I love getting involved in Kaggle competitions and Problem Solving.